pemcg/manageiq-automation-howto-guide/chapter11/event_driven_automation.md

 Instance [/ManageIQ/System/Policy/AutomationRequest_created] not found in MiqAeDatastore - trying [.missing]
 ```

-The .missing Instance does nothing, so we end that Event-driven chain.
+The .missing Instance does nothing, so we end that Event-initiated chain.

 ### Event: request_approved